Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 # 3 Tech-Support
 All the resource statististics and usage alert are forwarded to syslog.
 The syslog is automatically monitored by the logrotate.
-During the techsupport data collection all the syslog is also collected as part of the tech-support data
+During the techsupport data collection all the syslog is also collected as part of the tech-support data archive.

-# 8 Scalability
-Describe key scaling factor and considerations.

-# 9 Unit Test
+# 4 Unit Test
-List unit test cases added for this feature including warm boot.

-# 10 Internal Design Information
-Internal BRCM information to be removed before sharing with the community.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4NjExNjgwNywtOTEyMTAyNzcyLDExOD
-UxNzkxNjQsODQ0NjY1MjM5LC02MjI0MDU4NDgsLTM0MjQ4NjYz
-NywzNzQxNjUyOTEsMTEzMTQ3MTAxNiw5ODg0NTQ0ODAsLTc0Mj
-U3MDM5MiwxMzMyNDg0OTA1LC0yMDYzNDM3OTEyLDEzOTIwNTMz
-NzQsLTE4MjUwMjMzMTMsODgxMTU4NywxNzc3NTYyNzU5LDM1Nz
-IxODYyLC0yMDY0ODAwMjM5LDExOTc1OTM4NDIsMjA5MTY0OTMy
-XX0=
+eyJoaXN0b3J5IjpbLTEzMDg1MjU1NzMsLTkxMjEwMjc3MiwxMT
+g1MTc5MTY0LDg0NDY2NTIzOSwtNjIyNDA1ODQ4LC0zNDI0ODY2
+MzcsMzc0MTY1MjkxLDExMzE0NzEwMTYsOTg4NDU0NDgwLC03ND
+I1NzAzOTIsMTMzMjQ4NDkwNSwtMjA2MzQzNzkxMiwxMzkyMDUz
+Mzc0LC0xODI1MDIzMzEzLDg4MTE1ODcsMTc3NzU2Mjc1OSwzNT
+cyMTg2MiwtMjA2NDgwMDIzOSwxMTk3NTkzODQyLDIwOTE2NDkz
+Ml19
 -->